Love Canal: Role of community organizations

-Lois Gibbs and the Love Canal Homeowners' Association
+Women of the Love Canal Homeowners' Association

+Members of the Love Canal Homeowners' Association were predominately women, who banded together, protesting against the department of health to get answers about unexplained health effects.

 On August 2, 1978, Lois Gibbs, a local mother who called an election to head the Love Canal Homeowners' Association, began to rally homeowners.
 Her son, Michael Gibbs, began attending school in September 1977.
 He developed epilepsy in December, suffered from asthma and a urinary tract infection, and had a low white blood cell count, all associated with his exposure to the leaking chemical waste.
 Gibbs had learned from Brown that her neighborhood sat atop the buried chemical waste.

 During the following years, Gibbs organized an effort to investigate community concerns about the health of its residents.
 She and other residents made repeated complaints of strange odors and "substances" that surfaced in their yards.
 In Gibbs' neighborhood, there was a high rate of unexplained illnesses, miscarriages, and intellectual disability.
 Basements were often covered with a thick, black substance, and vegetation was dying.
 In many yards, the only vegetation that grew were shrubby grasses.
 Although city officials were asked to investigate the area, they did not act to solve the problem.
 Niagara Falls mayor Michael O'Laughlin infamously stated that there was "nothing wrong" in Love Canal.

 With further investigation, Gibbs discovered the chemical danger of the adjacent canal.
 This began her organization's two-year effort to demonstrate that the waste buried by Hooker Chemical was responsible for the health problems of local residents.
 Throughout the ordeal, homeowners' concerns were ignored not only by Hooker Chemical (now a subsidiary of Occidental Petroleum), but also by members of government.
 These parties argued that the area's endemic health problems were unrelated to the toxic chemicals buried in the Canal.
 Since the residents could not prove the chemicals on their property had come from Hooker's disposal site, they could not prove liability.
 Throughout the legal battle, residents were unable to sell their properties and relocate.